TurtleWarePL/clest/README.md

     clest:save-test-scenario parent (object clest:test-scenario)

-Purpose and use of these functions is similar to the project parent protocol.
+Purpose and use of this functions is similar to the project parent protocol.

-### Synopsis protocol

 ### Project protocol

+Project must obey `test suite tree`, `test suite parent` and `test scenario parent` protocols.
+Additionally it must have implemented the following
+functions:

+    clest:name (object clest:project)

+Returns project designator (which is a string).

+    clest:description (object clest:project)

+Returns project description.
+Its type is deliberely not specified but it should be printable with princ in a human-readable manner (aesthetically).
+It is object meant to be displayed to the software user as a project summary or its entry point.

-    clest:documentation (parent clest:project)
+    clest:extensions (object clest:project)

-Returns a sequence of test suites which are parent direct children.
+Returns a sequence of defined extensions.
+Function is here for a forward compatibility with extensions like issue tracker, test plans, reporting capabilities etc.